Frequently Asked Questions

 Careful preparation of a project on this scale necessarily takes time and effort, including:

-• establishing the level of support in the village for a community run shop by setting up a village-wide survey and processing the responses;
+- establishing the level of support in the village for a community run shop by setting up a village-wide survey and processing the responses;

-• improving our understanding of the working of community shops, by visiting several and discussing their operation with their managers;
+- improving our understanding of the working of community shops, by visiting several and discussing their operation with their managers;

-• obtaining detailed advice on our plans from the Plunkett Foundation in Woodstock, which supports community businesses, to ensure they are a viable and realistic;
+- obtaining detailed advice on our plans from the Plunkett Foundation in Woodstock, which supports community businesses, to ensure they are a viable and realistic;

 How does the share offer work?

-Members buy shares.
+Villagers and others buy shares to become members of the Community Benefit Society.
 Shares in Kirtlington Community Shop & Café Limited cost £1 each with a minimum purchase of 20 shares (so £20).
-Full details are contained in the share offer document.

 Is there an alternative to buying shares?